bravoserver/bravo/docs/troubleshooting.rst

 Errors
 ======

-*I get lots of RuntimeErrors from Exocet while loading things like*
+*I get lots of RuntimeErrors from Exocet.*

-``bravo.parameters``, ``xml.sax``, and ``twisted.internet``.
- Those are harmless.

- Exocet is very, very strict about imports, and in fact, it is stricter than the standard importer.
-This means that Exocet will warn about modules which try to do weird or tricky things during imports.
-The warnings might be annoying, but they aren't indicative of anything going wrong.
+ Upgrade to a newer Bravo which doesn't use Exocet.

 *I have an error involving construct!*

  Install Construct.
+It is a required package.

 *I have an error involving JSON!*